sodacan-net/sodacan-core/documentation/architecture.md

 The final aspect of module persistence is the module "code" itself.
 When a new version of a module is compiled and then deployed, it is published as a message which the agent hosting the module intercepts and replaces the existing module code.
 This has a very nice effect: the point at which a module was changed in the stream of messages it processes is preserved in the message stream.
 In other words, a full audit trail is created.
 It also means that there is no need to manually deploy new modules as they are created or modified.

-So, the module code itself is also stored in this database under the special variable name `%%code%%`.
+So, the module code itself is also stored in this database under the special variable name `%%code%%` with a null instance key.

 The SodaCan agent is free to completely remove rarely used Modules from memory and restore them as messages arrive.